 The Hudson Falls Central School District has developed policies and procedures for annual multi-hazard school safety training for staff and students, including the strategies for implementing training related to multi-hazards.
+All drills required by the NYS Department of Education are satisfied annually and must follow a trauma informed approach.
+Drills and training must not include props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence or other emergency.
+School District building administrators will be required to notify parents/guardians of upcoming drills.
+When a drill occurs, staff and students must be informed that the event is a drill and not an actual emergency.
-All drills required by the NYS Department of Education are satisfied annually.
-The district has established the following procedure(s) for annual multi-hazard school safety training for staff and students:

-- The District will submit certification to NYSED that all district and school staff have undergone annual training on the emergency response plan, and that the school safety training includes components on violence prevention and mental health.
+- .
+The district has established the following procedure(s) for annual multi-hazard school safety training for staff and students: - The District will submit certification to NYSED that all district and school staff have undergone annual training on the emergency response plan, and that the school safety training includes components on violence prevention and mental health.
 New employees hired after the start of the school year will receive training within 30 days of hire.
-The District will certify that all school staff receive this training by September 15th of each school year, or within 30 days of hire, whichever is sooner. - Full participation in the Annual Early Dismissal Go Home Evacuation Drill. - Full participation in an On-Site Sheltering and Accountability Drill. - Full participation with an Annual Evacuation and Relocation Drill. - Full participation with 4 Building Lockdown/Security Drills annually. - The District conducts 8 Fire Alarm Activation and Evacuation Drills annually. - The District conducts 4 School Bus Safety and Evacuation Drills annually. - Emergency Response Team members participate in simulated tabletop exercises annually to test the building-level safety plan components. - The district has conducted drills and other training exercises to test components of the emergency response in coordination with the following agencies: - o Washington County Office of Emergency Services - o Washington County Sheriff's Department - o Hudson Falls Police Department - o Kingsbury Fire Department
+The District will certify that all school staff receive this training by September 15th of each school year, or within 30 days of hire, whichever is sooner. - Full participation in the Annual Early Dismissal Go Home Evacuation Drill. - Full participation in an On-Site Sheltering and Accountability Drill. - Full participation with an Annual Evacuation and Relocation Drill. - Full participation with 4 Building Lockdown/Security Drills annually. - The District conducts 8 Fire Alarm Activation and Evacuation Drills annually. - The District conducts 4 School Bus Safety and Evacuation Drills annually. - Emergency Response Team members participate in simulated tabletop exercises annually to test the building-level safety plan components.

+- The district has conducted drills and other training exercises to test components of the emergency response in coordination with the following agencies:

+- o Washington County Office of Emergency Services

+- o Washington County Sheriff's Department

+- o Hudson Falls Police Department

+- o Kingsbury Fire Department